Bumblebee202111/doubean-public/README.md

 * \[GroupDetailFragment\] The problem that if the initial position is manually set, the last position won't be restored when the pager is being recreated is solved, but not in a way that is clean enough
-* Login-based features \(if possible\)
-* \[GroupsHomeFragment\] Customized recommendation feeds
+  * Should I use Fragment.isResumed?

 * 🛠 Views on top of WebView become invisible after scroll on my MIUI 10 Android 8.1 device \(causes unknown, may never be fixed\)
 * \[Lists\]Post order: custom rules based on multiple factors
-* Uploads copies of responses to some place and reuses it among users to prevent frequent Douban visits.
+* User data backup

 #### More general plans

-* Use MD3
 * Use new features of the updated dependencies
   * CreationExtras?
 * Optimize landscape experience
-* Decouple DoubanInterface and expose as much code to VC as possible \(Make anything but keys open-source\)
+* Decouple Douban Interface and expose as much code to VC as possible \(Make anything but keys open-source\)

 ### Non-Todos